Back to Reference

 20. Favro

-Favro is a cloud-based collaboration platform that teams can use to manage their work and organize it according to their preferences.
+Favro is a cloud-based collaboration platform that teams can use to manage work and organize it by preference.

 Source: Favro